-Testers publish results to Team Foundation Server from both local test runs and from tests that were run using agents and controllers.
-Only data that is stored in Team Foundation Server can be copied to the data warehouse.
+Testers publish results to the operational store from both local test runs and from tests that were run using agents and controllers.
+Only data that is stored in an operational store can be copied to the data warehouse of Team Foundation Server.

 Step 4: Pull data.

-The data warehouse pulls data from Team Foundation Server on its own schedule.
-For more information, see Moving Test Data into the Data Warehouse.
+The data warehouse pulls data from the operational store on its own schedule.
+For more information, see.

-After data is in the data warehouse, aggregated test data from numerous test runs is available to the reporting feature of Team Foundation Server.
+After data is in the data warehouse, aggregated test data from numerous test runs is available to the Reporting and Team Foundation Build features of Team Foundation Server.

-You can also publish test results by using a command line executable.
-For more information, see Running Automated Tests from the Command Line.
+You can also publish test results by using a command line.
+For more information, see.

 Before you publish test results, note the following requirements:

-You can only publish test data if you have Team Explorer installed and your Visual Studio user session is connected to a Team Foundation Server computer.
-For information about how to connect to Team Foundation Server, see How to: Connect and Access Team Projects in Team Foundation Server.
+The operational store resides on a Team Foundation Server computer.
+This means that you can publish test data only if you have Team Explorer installed and your Visual Studio user session is connected to a Team Foundation Server computer.
+For information about how to connect to Team Foundation Server, see.

 You can publish only an entire test run or multiple test runs.
 You cannot publish a subset of a run.

 You must specify an existing build to publish against.
 You must also specify a combination of platform/flavor of that build.
-Some builds listed in the Publish Test Results dialog box might not offer any corresponding platform/flavor to choose from.
-This is probably because the build has encountered errors early in the process.
-Therefore, the platform/flavor have not been determined and cannot be enumerated.
+Some of the builds listed in the Publish Test Results dialog box might not offer any corresponding platform/flavor to choose from.
+This is probably because the build has encountered errors early in the process and so the platform/flavor have not been determined and cannot be enumerated.
 You cannot select such a build for publishing.